syrianarchive/yemeniarchive-investigations/about/partners.md

 - [Tactical Technology Collective](https://tacticaltech.org/)
 - [Human Rights Watch](https://www.hrw.org/)

-We have been also collaborating with a diverse network of Syrian human rights organisations, journalists, lawyers, and human rights defenders in order to preserve and verify their visual documentation.
-These groups include:
+We have been also collaborating with a diverse network of Yemeni human rights organisations, journalists, lawyers, and human rights defenders in order to preserve and verify their visual documentation.